Reducing HVAC costs through ventilation optimization

 Regular maintenance of ventilation systems is necessary to keep them functioning at their best.
 This includes cleaning or replacing filters, checking and adjusting fan speeds, and inspecting ductwork for any obstructions or leaks.
 By keeping the system clean and well-maintained, you can ensure efficient airflow and prevent potential issues.

-READ MORE HVAC ventilation and its role in LEED-certified buildings
+READ MORE Considerations for integrating HVAC ventilation in retrofits

 2. Monitoring Indoor Air Quality (IAQ)